marasm/GeekyTime/README.md

  - Battery state with percentage
  - Vibrate on phone connect/disconnect
  - Tap to refresh weather
- - Tempreture correction for cases when the temprature from the internet is consistently higher/lower than the actual temprature in the area.
+ - Temperature correction for cases when the temperature from the internet is consistently higher/lower than the actual temperature in the area.